matake01/lumen-app-backend/readme.md

 2. CircleCI detects the commit and initiates a new build
 - 2a.
 Builds a new Docker image.
 - 2b.
 Performs unit tests located in the 'tests' folder.
 - 2c.
-Performs some CURL requests against the Docker container.
+Performs some CURL requests against the Docker container to see if it behaves as we want.
 3. If the tests passes CircleCI initiates the deployment
 - 3a.
 Pushes the new Docker version to the DockerHub.
 - 3b.
-Creates a new Elastic Beanstalk version
+Creates a new Elastic Beanstalk version.
 - 3c.
-Copies the new version to AWS S3
+Copies the new version to AWS S3.
 - 3d.
-Creates an application version at Elastic Beanstalk
+Creates an application version at Elastic Beanstalk.
 - 3e.
-Updates Elastic Beanstalk to the new version
+Updates Elastic Beanstalk to the new version.
 ```

 ## Techniques used